merneo/arch-linux/wiki/03-POST-INSTALLATION.md

 ## SSH Server

-**Purpose:** Install and configure SSH server with custom port and security
+**Purpose:** Install and configure SSH server with custom port and security.
+For comprehensive setup instructions and security best practices, refer to the [ArchWiki on OpenSSH](https://wiki.archlinux.org/title/OpenSSH).

 **Prerequisites:**
 - After first boot (not in chroot)